gaperez64/mfrl-exercises/README.md

 This repository contains scripts and templates for programming exercises assigned during the Mathematical Foundations of RL course at UAntwerp.

-We will be making use of the [TensorFlow
+We will be making use of
-Agents library](https://gym.openai.com/envs/#classic_control) and its interface with [OpenAI's gym environments](https://gym.openai.com/envs/#classic_control).
+[OpenAI's gym environments](https://gym.openai.com/envs/#classic_control).

 # Installation